NatLibFi/oai-pmh-client-js/README.md

   .on('error', err => handleError(err));
 ```

-If you need sru responses
+If you need oai-pmh responses
 ```js
 client.listRecords()
   .on('oaiPmhResponse', responseText => processResponse(responseText));